Join for FREE

 [edit] In Culture

-Ravens have long been viewed as mysterious and shadowy, likely due to their ebony plumage.
-Raven is one of the principle spirits in Native American Folklore.
+Raven is also one of the principle spirits in Native American Folklore.
 Though often portrayed as trickster, Raven is regarded by some tribes as the "Creator", the spirit who formed the earth.
 Ravens are often prominent figures on totem poles of Northwestern tribes.

 Well-known is the superstition from King Charles II's time that, with the absence of ravens at the Tower of London, the tower and the kingdom would fall.
-Today, several ravens are permanently kept on the grounds, and tended to by "the Ravenmaster"4.
+Today, several ravens are permanently kept on the grounds, and tended to by "the Ravenmaster"5.

 Ravens are popular in literature, often to set a dreary or ominous mood.
-Ravens were one of the birds most frequently mentioned in the works of William Shakespeare, and who could forget the corvid's appearance in Edgar Allen Poe's great poem, "The Raven"
+Ravens were one of the birds most frequently mentioned in the works of William Shakespeare, and who could forget the corvid's appearance in Edgar Allen Poe's great poem, "The Raven".

 [edit] References